KarolyRobert/couchdb-designer/README.md

 ```

 >#### Release note:
 >Sadly i have no too much time to write tests for this and nowadays not will as well.
-I hope all work properly.
+I hope all work properly, if you need something or have an idea please tell me.

 I hope i don't causing too much torment with my english.